Democratic Erosion Event Dataset (DEED)

 Event Sequencing

-By tracking all erosion-related events in a single country overtime, DEED can answer important questions about the sequencing of processes of backsliding and resistance.
+By tracking all erosion-related events in a single country over time, DEED can answer important questions about the sequencing of processes of backsliding and resistance.

 Want to learn more about DEED and other ways to measure democratic backsliding?